sha-k-anand/fabric-stockmarket-publicdataset/README.md

 </details>

 ## Step 3.
-Create a spark notebook and copy the below cells to it.
+Create a spark notebook, attach the lakehouse, copy the below 3 cells into 3 cells and run it.
 <details>

   <summary>View notebook code</summary>